-This guide explains how to get to Melbourne cruise port and introduces you to the best of Melbourne, Australia.
+This guide explains Melbourne cruise port terminal and introduces you to the best of Melbourne, Australia.
 It also tells how to ride the famous Melbourne trams.

 Melbourne is filled with wide tree-lined boulevards and exciting laneways bursting with cafes and restaurants.
 It is bisected by the Yarra River and rated among the worlds most liveable cities.
 North of the river lies the central business district, while to the south is the arts precinct.

-Getting to Melbourne Cruise Port from the city
+Getting to Melbourne Cruise Port terminal from the city

 The 109 tram goes to Station Pier and departs from Collins Street outside the Town Hall every 5 minutes.
 The journey to Melbourne cruise ship port takes approximately 30 minutes.